- Gwinnett County School District

 Frequent Use Strategy

-Students will identify similarities and/or differences between two or more items in order to understand how they are alike, equal, or analogous to each other.
+When using Comparison and Contrast, the teacher models how to analyze, qualify, and organize subtle and significant similarities or differences.
+Students identify similarities or differences between two or more items to understand how they are alike, equal, or analogous to each other.

 References